abdullohndm/RAG-using-Mistral-7B/README.md

 ### 4. **Data Source**
    The data queried in this implementation is sourced from Amazon’s Annual Report for the fiscal year ended December 31, 2022.

-## Usage
-Follow the instructions in the `RAG_testing_mistral7b.ipynb` notebook to run the cells and execute the implementation on Google Colab.

-## License
-This project is licensed under the MIT License.

 ## Acknowledgments
 - The entire team at Mistral for the powerful language model.
 - SentenceTransformers for the efficient embedding model.
 - llama-index for data ingestion and vectorization.
 - Amazon for the annual report data.

-## Contact
-For any queries or discussions related to this implementation, feel free to raise an issue in this GitHub repository.